mp-se/kegmon/src_docs/source/hardware.rst

 These models are designed to be printed on my Prusa MK3s+ and support a Cornelius
 kegs of 9, 18 or 19 l.

+`An alternative design can be found here <https://github.com/darkside90a/kegmon-base>`_

 You can of course print or build a different mount for the load cells.
 Just check the internet and you will find several options.
 Mount the load cells in the base and wire the HX711 board to the load cells as shown in the next picture.
 Excellent guide on how to